clerma/ohhsnap/_booths/2-social-booth.md

          </h2>
          <!-- Text -->
          <p class="text-muted">
-           Our social booth allows you to customize your event with fun props from our standard collection or through our sister company, Prop Box, which creates bespoke props to fit your event’s theme.
+           Customize your event by adding fun props from our standard collection or through our sister company, Prop Box, which creates bespoke props to fit your event’s theme.
 Enhance your photo booth experience with personalized, themed props for an unforgettable touch!
          </p>
          <!-- Link -->
          <a class="h6 text-uppercase text-decoration-none" href="https://www.facebook.com/propboxme" target="_blank">